xhyrom/discord-datamining/data/blog/posts/fun-things-to-do-on-discord-apps-activities/content.md

             <figure class="w-richtext-figure-type-image w-richtext-align-fullwidth" style="max-width:580pxpx">
                 <div><img src="https://assets-global.website-files.com/5f9072399b2640f14d6a2bf4/6483a2e644858da15db812fc_Watch%20Together.gif" loading="lazy" alt="A preview image of the “Watch Together” Activity in Discord."></div>
             </figure>
-            <p>The Host can also share control with everyone&nbsp; in the Activity, allowing participants to freely queue up their picks on what should play next.
+            <p>The Host can also share control with everyone&nbsp;in the Activity, allowing participants to freely queue up their picks on what should play next.
 First a 30-second cat clip, then a three hour video essay, followed by a 2 minute video about how to best brew a cup of coffee.
 What chaos ensues will likely be really telling about what you and your friends are like.&nbsp;</p>
-            <p>Watch Together is free to use by anyone on Discord — no Nitro required!
+            <p>Like all Activities, Watch Together is available to anyone on Discord.
 Try it out in a Discord call next time you’re looking for something to watch!&nbsp;</p>
         </div>
     </div>
     <div id="heading-8" class="rich-wrapper">